 In an effort to promote business growth and development, create new jobs and payroll, retain existing companies and jobs, and encourage private investment, we have established the Economic Development Incentive Policy (EDIP).
 It is the purpose of the EDIP to streamline the economic development incentive process so that the Economic Development Partnership can respond to businesses in a timely fashion.
 Accordingly, the EDIP provides thresholds in order to promote a more efficient, “business-like” approach to the economic development inventive process.
 The EDIP can be downloaded and viewed by clicking here.

 Union County Enterprise Zone Program

-The Union County Enterprise Zone Program offers real property tax abatements for eligible companies wanting to expand or locate within the designated Enterprise Zone areas that are located in the City of Marysville, the Village of Richwood and portions of southern Union County.
-The term and amount of the tax abatement is based upon the number of employees, amount of payroll, and amount of investment.
+The Union County Enterprise Zone Program offers real property tax abatements for eligible companies wanting to expand or locate within the designated Enterprise Zone areas that are located in the City of Marysville, the Village of Richwood, and portions of southern Union County.
+The term and amount of the tax abatement are based upon the number of employees, amount of payroll, and amount of investment.

 Marysville Community Reinvestment Area #1

-In an effort to improve its uptown and surrounding neighborhoods, the City of Marysville established a Community Reinvestment Area to provide real property tax abatements for eligible residential, commercial, office and industrial development.
-The term and amount of the abatements vary depending on the land use, number of jobs created or retained, amount of payroll, and the amount of the investment.
-For more information about the Marysville CRA program, please click here to download the brochure.
+In an effort to improve its uptown and surrounding neighborhoods, the City of Marysville established the Marysville Community Reinvestment Area to provide real property tax abatements for eligible residential, commercial, office, and industrial development.
+The term and amount of the abatements vary depending on the land use, the number of jobs created or retained, the amount of payroll, and the amount of the investment.

 Marysville Innovation District Community Reinvestment Area